furechan/mintalib/README.md

 ## Using Indicators (Legacy Interface)

 Indicators offer a composable interface where a calculation function is bound with its parameters into a callable object.
-Indicators are accessible from the `mintalib.indicators` module with names like `EMA`, `SMA`, `ATR`, `MACD`, etc ...
+Indicators are accessible from the `mintalib.indicators` module with names in upper case like `EMA`, `SMA`, `ATR`, `MACD`, etc ...

 An indicator instance can be invoked as a function or via the `@` operator as syntactic sugar.